CySlaytor/RAGuideDesigner/docs/index.md

 *   **`Edit > Undo` (`Ctrl+Z`)**: Reverts the last action.
 *   **`Edit > Redo` (`Ctrl+Shift+Z`)**: Re-applies the last undone action.

-> **Dev Note**: As of writing this wiki, the Undo/Redo system is still buggy, and it's currently being addressed.
-> The global undo is separate from the individual textbox undo.
+> **Note:** The global undo is separate from the individual textbox undo.
 If you are typing, `Ctrl+Z` will undo your typing.
 If you click outside the textbox first, `Ctrl+Z` will undo the last major action (like deleting an achievement).

 ### Spell Checking
 The tool includes a built-in spell checker (for English) to help catch typos.